riparias/pcm-ias-plants-occurrences/README.md

 1. Clone this repository to your computer
 2. Open the RStudio project file
+3. Run `install_packages.R` to install any required packages
+4. Open `fetch_data.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio to fetch data manually
-3. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio
+5. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio to map data to DwC manually
-4. Install any required packages
-5. Click `Run > Run All` to generate the processed data
+6. Click `Run > Run All` to generate the processed data

 ## License